 Other than bulk commodities, the vast majority of import and export goods are transported by containerised freight.
-Container vessels are getting bigger, the shipping line market is contracting and Alliances (shipping line consortia for vessel sharing arrangements) are dominating.
+Container vessels are getting bigger, the shipping line market is contracting and Alliances are dominating.

 The question for Australia's exporters, importers and freight forwarders is whether this translates to better services, more competitive pricing and regular access to markets?